atk4/data/docs/joins.rst

 Additional arguments accepted by SQL joins are:

-- 'type' - will be "inner" for strong join and "left" for weak join, but you can specify other type of join.
+- 'kind' - will be "inner" for strong join and "left" for weak join, but you can specify other kind of join, for example, "right"'.